-The Amended Plan provides for the grant of various types of equity awards (Options, Stock Appreciation Rights (SARs), Restricted Stock Awards, Restricted Stock Units (RSUs), Other Stock-Based Awards and cash awards).
+The Plan provides for the grant of various types of equity awards (Options, Stock Appreciation Rights (SARs), Restricted Stock Awards, Restricted Stock Units (RSUs), Other Stock-Based Awards and cash awards).

-The 2013 Omnibus Incentive Plan (the Plan) originally became effective as of September 3, 2013, was amended to increase the maximum number of shares available for grant effective May 22, 2018, and was further amended to increase the limit on the number of options or stock appreciation rights that may be granted to an employee in any calendar year on February 20, 2019.
+The 2013 Omnibus Incentive Plan (the Original Plan) originally became effective as of September 3, 2013, was amended to increase the maximum number of shares available for grant effective May 22, 2018 and was further amended to increase the limit on the number of options or stock appreciation rights that may be granted to an employee in any calendar year on February 20, 2019.
+On May 20, 2020, shareholders approved the Plan to increase the number of shares available, remove provisions with respect to performance-based compensation exception under Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended (the Code) and reduce the maximum aggregate grant date fair value of awards in respect of a calendar year that may be granted to a member of the Board of Directors.

-The closing stock price of a share of the Company's common stock as reported on the NYSE on April 1, 2020 was \$1.65.
+The closing stock price of a share of the Company's common stock as reported on the NYSE on March 30, 2021 was \$8.05.

-TERMS OF THE AMENDMENTS
+TERMS OF THE FIRST AMENDMENT

-The Plan currently provides that the maximum number of shares available for grant to participants pursuant to awards under the Plan is 5,792,480 shares.
-The Amended Plan would increase this maximum number of available shares to 8,000,000 shares.
+The Plan currently provides that the maximum number of shares available for grant to participants pursuant to awards under the Plan is 8,000,000 shares.
+The First Amendment to the Plan would increase this maximum number of available shares to 13,000,000 shares.
+Based on our anticipated share usage, we expect these shares to be sufficient for the next three years.